🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Task Recommended Method Reason

-Small-scale document classification TF-IDF + Linear model Simple, fast
+Document classification (small-scale) TF-IDF + linear model Simple, fast

 Semantic similarity Word Embeddings Captures meaning

-Japanese processing MeCab/SudachiPy + Normalization Handles language characteristics
+Japanese text processing MeCab/SudachiPy + normalization Addresses language-specific characteristics

 Exercises